microsoft/react-native-windows-samples/docs/XamlUIService-api-windows.md

 ### GetAccessibleRoot
 `static` [`FrameworkElement`](https://docs.microsoft.com/uwp/api/Windows.UI.Xaml.FrameworkElement) **`GetAccessibleRoot`**([`IReactPropertyBag`](IReactPropertyBag) properties)

-Retrieves accessible FrameworkElement for app.
+Retrieves the default [`FrameworkElement`](https://docs.microsoft.com/uwp/api/Windows.UI.Xaml.FrameworkElement) that will be used for the app for accessibility purposes (e.g. to announce).